A Sleepless Winter

 “I know.
 I’m the only one not causing problems,” he gently joked.
 “It’s okay, Athena.
 It’s across the parking lot, not the Hudson.
 It’s all fine.
 I’ll be right here.”

-Despite all assurances, moving out proved an intensely emotional affair; the couch Storm helped her transport to her new apartment still had the names of now-absent friends painted on its cushions, and the guilt Athena felt over leaving Seth behind was almost all-consuming.
-Storm stuck around overnight to help her settle, welcome company to ward off Athena’s fear over her first night ‘away.’
+Despite all assurances, moving out proved an intensely emotional affair.
+Storm didn’t have a sofa, so Athena brought hers—but the couch Storm and Teagan helped her transport to the new apartment still had the names of now-absent friends painted on its cushions, and the guilt Athena felt over ‘bringing them along’ while leaving Seth behind was almost all-consuming.
+Storm’s welcome was fleeting and made curt by the fact that they had a morning photography gig out in Montauk and no car, so they should’ve been on the LIRR an hour ago, and they were already anticipating a shitty ride back in the morning so they could get some nominal sleep before heading into their third-shift retail job.
+They waved off Athena’s apology for them having been held up, and in light of their departure, Teagan stuck around overnight to help Athena settle—welcome company to ward off Athena’s fear over her first night ‘away.’

 They did, and Athena could have cried with the familiarity of it; she and Astra had done similar things—buzzed by both alcohol and adrenaline, crashing back at Astra’s apartment after a night spent clubbing, staying up to talk until their eyes refused to stay open.